-Type of Type of Total Preferred Currently Paid in Number of Investment Carrving Capital Income Cash Interest State Properties Investment Return Cash Beds/ Units Commitment Value Contribution Recognized Received Arizona ALF/MC/ILF Preferred Equity 15 % 8 %) 585 \$ \$ 19,003 (1) 5 472 S \$ 1,029 \$ 1,580 Florida (2) ALF/ILF/MC Mezzanine N/A % N/A % N/A (2))(2) 955 (2) 979 (2) Florida (3) UDP/ALF/MC Mezzanine N/A % N/A % N/A (3))(3) 404 (3) 432 (3) 585 \$ \$ 19,003 S 472 S \$ 2,388 \$ 2,991
+Type Type Total Currently Number Cash of of Preferred Paid in of Investment Carrying Capital Income Interest State Properties Investment Return Cash Beds/ Units Commitment Value Contribution Recognized Received Arizona ALF/MC/ILF Preferred Equity 15 % 8 %(1 585 \$ - \$ 19,003 (1) § 472 \$ 1,029 \$ 1,580 Florida (2) ALF/ILF/MC Mezzanine N/A % N/A % N/A (2) (2) 955 (2) 979 (2) Florida (3) UDP/ALF/MC Mezzanine N/A % N/A % N/A (3) (3) 404 (3) 432 (3) 585 \$ 19,003 § 472 \$ 2,388 \$ 2,991

-(1) Effective second quarter of 2019, this JV was placed on cash basis due to delinquency of our preferred return.
+- (1) Effective second quarter of 2019, this JV was placed on cash basis due to delinquency of our preferred return.
 In November 2019, the JV signed a contract for the sale of the four properties comprising the JV.
 The contract was subject to standard due diligence and other contingencies to close, all of which were met in January 2020.
 Accordingly, based on the information available to us regarding alternatives and courses of action as of December 31, 2019, we performed a recoverability test on the carrying value of our preferred equity investment and concluded that a portion of our preferred equity investment will not be recoverable.
-Therefore, we recorded an impairment loss from investment in unconsolidated joint ventures of \$5,500 and wrote our preferred equity investment down to its estimated fair value.

-- (2) We had a \$2,900 mezzanine loan commitment for a 99-unit seniors housing community in Florida with a total preferred return of 15%.
+Therefore, we recorded an impairment loss from investment in unconsolidated joint ventures of \$5,500 and wrote our preferred equity investment down to its estimated fair value. - (2) We had a \$2,900 mezzanine loan commitment for a 99-unit seniors housing community in Florida with a total preferred return of 15%.
 Since interest payments were deferred and no interest was recorded for the first twelve months of the loan, we used the effective interest income method in accordance with GAAP to recognize interest income and recorded the difference between the effective interest income and cash interest income to the loan principal balance.
 During the third quarter of 2019, the mezzanine loan was paid off. - (3) We had a \$3,400 mezzanine loan commitment for the development of a 127-unit seniors housing community in Florida with a total preferred return of 15%.
 During the first quarter of 2019, the mezzanine loan was paid off.